Graham Elliot is

 As a life-long baseball enthusiast, Major League Baseball has recently tapped him to be the host of their MLB Grub Tour as well as their Culinary Correspondent.
 Elliot, an avid music lover and guitarist in his own right, is also Culinary Director of the Lollapalooza music festival, an honor he’s held for the past decade.

-He is also gearing up to launch his first ever restaurant project in Asia, Coast in the upcoming MGM Cotai.
+As of February 2018, Elliot launched his first restaurant project in Asia, Coast at MGM Cotai.
 In addition, he’ll also be unveiling his new concept, Gideon Sweet, a collaboration with his friend and mentor, Matthias Merges, in Chicago’s West Loop.
 In 2013, Graham decide to make a life change and focus on his health and family, and to date, has lost an amazing 150 pounds (starting at 400 and now down to 250).
 Since then he has run a marathon and continued to keep the weight off so that he can spend more quality time with his wife Allie and his three boys, Mylo, Conrad and Jedediah.